TYPuzzler/TYPuzzler.github.io/reports/Week 8 Report.md

 ## 2. What We Did
 ### Margaret
 ### Bowen
+- Set up python server with pythonanywhere.com using Flask API.
+- Set up MySQL database server for the python server.
 ### Chris
 - Started translating some of the python functionality into JavaScript in parallel with Bowen setting up a Python server in case setting up a Python server didn't work out in time.
     - The python server ended up working so we will be using that instead.